Chapter 9: Inside the Wall

 She nodded and quietly came over and pulled the zipper up.
 “It looks good on you.”
 I looked down at the dress, and from what I could see it flattered my thin emaciated body making me look slightly less emaciated and it had a heavy and full skirt that touched the ground.
 Thin straps went over my shoulders leaving the rest of the skin bare.

 She grabbed my wrist and led me over to the vanity.
 “I don’t know what to do with your short hair.
-Most of us hardly ever cut our hair, but…” she let the sentence hang as she lifted up some of my hair.
+Most of us hardly ever cut our hair, but…” she let the sentence hang as she brushed her hand over the couple of inches I had.

 “No, I’m doing your hair and I’m doing your make up.
 I’ll just make your hair lie flat, or we could do a wig…”